 The emissions test is only one part of the entire smog check process.
 Remember there the visual test and functional test sections of the smog inspection also.
 These two test will be administered after the emissions test.

-Hydrocarbon put simply, is gasoline.
+Hydrocarbon is raw gasoline.
 The more gasoline your vehicle's engine combusts completely, the less pollutants are emitted into our air.